 3. Taylor Swift

-Taylor Swift was one of the youngest country music stars to rise to fame.
+One of the youngest country music stars to rise to fame is Taylor Swift.
 At only 14, she became the youngest artist signed by Sony Music Publishing.

 Maintaining her early success, Swift’s fans have had the unique experience of growing up with their favorite artist.